Article

 Kobus joined JTC following the acquisition of Kleinwort Benson’s fund administration business in 2015 and serves as a member of the Global ICS Executive Committee.

-Kobus has over 20 years’ experience in the asset management industry, specialising in client service delivery in the investment funds sector.
-He has extensive exposure to most asset classes and fund structures from highly regulated traditional investment funds to a wide variety of alternative funds, including private equity, hedge, debt and real estate structures.
+Kobus has over 20 years’ experience in the asset management industry, specialising in client service delivery in the investment funds and corporate sectors.
+He has extensive exposure to most asset classes and fund structures from highly regulated traditional investment funds to a wide variety of alternative assets, including private equity, hedge, infrastructure and real estate structures.